 Jr/Sr High Bible Study

-Youth 6-12 grade not enrolled in confirmation class are invited to take part in an inter-generational study that meets at 10 a.m. in Fellowship Hall.
+Youth 6-12 grade not enrolled in confirmation class are offered Bible study that meets from 9:30-10:30 a.m. in the Youth Room.
+We are currently exploring the New Testament portion of the book CASKET EMPTY by David L. Palmer, discovering time periods of Expectation, Messiah, Pentecost, Teachings, and Yet-to-come.
 Bible based discussions also take place during the first part of most youth group meetings.
 Please see the Youth Group tab for more information.

 Mission Statement: “To provide vibrant adult study opportunities that inspire and encourage faithful daily living.”

-- Sunday morning Bible study takes place from 10-10:45 a.m. in the Conference Room.
-The current study is Old Testament Festivals led by Reverend James Foster.
-Adults and older youth are invited to take part.
-Newcomers are always welcome.
+- Sunday morning Bible study takes place during the school year from 10-10:45 a.m. in the Conference Room.
+Adults and older youth are invited to take part and newcomers are always welcome.

 - Tuesday morning Bible Study Covenant Group meets at 11 a.m. in the Conference Room from September – May and is led by Pastors Lindsey and Robbie Carnes.
-The current topic is The Case for Christ by Lee Strobel.
+Current topic is the Letters to the Galatians and Ephesians.
 Newcomers welcome!

 Depending on the study, adults may purchase a book for $10-$15 donation though the church office, or during class time.